terokallio/reference-numbers-ISO-11649/README.md

 A creditor reference allows a company to identify customer invoices.
 Payments with a creditor reference are forwarded to the beneficiary in accordance with what has been agreed on the remittance of reference payments.
-The Finnish creditor reference (see the Federation of Finnish Financial Services publication Reference number and check digit) is used in domestic payment traffic The new global
+The Finnish creditor reference (see the Federation of Finnish Financial Services publication Reference number and check digit) is used in domestic payment traffic.
-Structured Creditor Reference (ISO 11649, hereinafter ’RF Creditor reference’) may be used on cross-border invoices and domestic invoices in Finland as of 1 December 2010.
+The new global Structured Creditor Reference (ISO 11649, hereinafter ’RF Creditor reference’) may be used on cross-border invoices and domestic invoices in Finland as of 1 December 2010.

 ### The RF Creditor reference is based on the Finnish creditor reference